Clinical Article

 What is the difference between Wegovy and Ozempic?

 Both contain semaglutide, but Wegovy is dosed at 2.4mg weekly for chronic weight management, while Ozempic is dosed at 0.5mg, 1mg, or 2mg weekly for type 2 diabetes.
-They have different indications and different PBS criteria.
+They have different TGA-approved indications and different PBS criteria.
+Wegovy's higher dose produces greater weight loss (approximately 15% of body weight) compared to Ozempic at diabetes doses.
 They should not be used together.

 How long does Wegovy dose escalation take?